ZeroSharp/zerosharp.github.com/source/_posts/2013-04-08-load-testing-xaf-part-4-launching-the-load-test.markdown

 Notice that the load test cost for 25 users for an hour will be only $3.75.

-When you click `Launch`, Neustar takes 7 or 8 minutes to provision the Amazon machines and stage the test, after which you will get realtime detail information about response times, bandwidth an errors.
+When you click `Launch`, Neustar takes 7 or 8 minutes to provision the Amazon machines and stage the test, after which you will get realtime detail information about response times, bandwidth and errors.

 In the next post we'll analyse the results of this test.